trackier/android_sdk/README.md

     public void onCreate() {
         super.onCreate();

-        final String TR_SDK_KEY = "XXXXXXX-XXXX-XXXX-80e3-5938fadff"; //Please pass your SDK key here.
+        final String TR_SDK_KEY = "XXXXXXX-XXXX-XXXX-80e3-5938fadff"; // Please pass your SDK key here.

-        /*While Initializing the SDK, You need to pass the three parameter in the TrackierSDKConfig.
+        /* While Initializing the SDK, You need to pass the three parameter in the TrackierSDKConfig.
              * In First argument, you need to pass context of the application
              * In second argument, you need to pass the Trackier SDK api key
              * In third argument, you need to pass the environment which can be either "development", "production" or "testing". */
         TrackierSDKConfig sdkConfig = new TrackierSDKConfig(this, TR_SDK_KEY, "development");

         sdkConfig.disableOrganicTracking(true); // Pass true value for disable organic tracking.

-	/*For SDK Signing*/
+        /* For SDK Signing */
-	sdkConfig.setAppSecret("xxxx-xxxx","xxxx-xxx"); // Pass the secretId and secretKey
+        sdkConfig.setAppSecret("xxxx","xxxx-xxx"); // Pass the secretId and secretKey

         TrackierSDK.initialize(sdkConfig);
     }